 How to Submit a Request for Housing Accommodations

-- The student completes the Request for Housing Accommodations form, along with supporting documentation, at Housing Central.
-Upon receipt of the completed information, the personal interview will be scheduled by the Department of Housing and Residential Life.
+- The student completes the Request for Housing Accommodations form, along with supporting documentation, on Housing Central.
+Upon receipt of the completed information, a personal interview may be scheduled by the Department of Housing and Residential Life.

 - The Housing Accommodations Committee will review each request, including the supporting documentation provided, and make a decision about the request.
 Once all of the information is received, the evaluation team will consider the following criteria when evaluating housing accommodation requests:

 - Does the documentation clearly articulate the need for this housing accommodation with supporting information?

 - The Committee reserves the right to ask for additional documentation if the initial documentation does not provide a clear enough explanation for the request.

 - Was the request made prior to the priority deadline?

 - All forms must be received by the established housing deadline (e.g., prior to room selection for returning students, and prior to May 15 (for the fall semester) or November 1 (for the spring semester) for new students).